voodoo/caveman-guide/src/content/book/00-personal-journey/index.md

 After difficulties at work and various illnesses (gout) I had a heart test called a catheterization.
 They use a thin flexible tube that is inserted into the femoral artery in the groin - and up into your heart.
 Ultimately I had 90% blockage in the main artery (the widow maker [^1]).
 I was told heart surgery was my only option.

   > The Widow maker is a great movie.
 Get a CAC scan.
-It is the best, cheapest test you can get to diagnose heart disease.
+It is the best, cheapest test you can get to diagnose heart disease

 I'm a veteran - and the surgery was done at the VA.
 The care I received was way beyond expectations.
 But there were some complications.
 The surgery lasted 8 hours instead of 4.
 A quad bypass was scheduled but only a triple was completed.
 I learned years later that I defibbed (died) on the table.
 Afterwards I had a few issues, like kidney disfunction.
 All in all, I'm grateful.